CaraChen0086/evo-med-agent/README.md

 ```

 This flow:
-- reads one PMC query per line from `queries.txt`,
+- reads PMC queries from `queries.txt`
-- searches PMC, deduplicates article IDs across queries,
+- searches PMC and deduplicates article IDs
-- fetches full‑text XML, parses sections, chunks, and embeds, and
+- downloads and parses full-text XML
+- chunks and embeds content
-- upserts all chunks into the specified Chroma collection.
+- saves the result into Chroma

-You can then run the verifier with `build_pmc_kb_on_demand=False` and point it at this prebuilt collection.
+Then run the verifier with `build_pmc_kb_on_demand=False` to use the prebuilt collection.

----

 ## Integration notes

-- The verifier is intentionally modular:
+- The verifier is modular and reusable.
-  - `KnowledgeBase` can be reused in other clinical RAG tasks.
+- `KnowledgeBase` can be used for other clinical retrieval tasks.
-  - `QwenJudge` can be swapped out for another LLM or served model as long as it follows the same JSON contract.
+- `QwenJudge` can be replaced with another model that follows the same JSON contract.
-  - `QueryBuilder` encodes assumptions about infection‑focused scenarios but can be extended to other domains.
+- `QueryBuilder` can be extended beyond infection-focused scenarios.

-- For large‑scale evaluation:
-  - Run `main.py` in a loop over many scenario JSON files.
-  - Persist both the verifier outputs and internal `checks`/`gaps` for audit and error analysis.

-- For safety‑critical use, treat the verifier as **decision support** only; it does not replace clinical judgment.
+> For safety, this tool is decision support only and does not replace clinician judgment.

+## My Learning: Results and Insights 📌

+- The project shows how to turn a counterfactual clinical question into a verifiable evidence workflow.
+- It proves that medical AI outputs can be audited by combining retrieval and local judgment.
+- The most important insight is that evidence-driven review can make clinical recommendations clearer and safer.
+- Building a structured pipeline around PMC and ACR makes the verification process both explainable and actionable.